UiPath-Services/StudioTemplates/README.md

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

+####*Do not push directly do main!* Create pull requests for that.
+You will need at least one approve.

 ## License
 Mixed.
 See each project individually.